Tuesday lunchtime

 You need to find a safe way out of your head and into your body, so that you can find the clarity, nourishment and support that you need and deserve.

-✔ Commit to making space for yourself and your needs each month (with your very own cheer squad!): connect with like-minded, capable peers who will “get you”, support you and remind you to connect with your own needs.
+✔ Connect with like-minded, capable peers who will “get you" and support you to connect with your own needs.

 ✔Create a regular practice of self supports, using a stepped approach that works for, and attends to, your unique needs.